 Due to regulatory reasons, electric bicycles are generally classified into different classes according to the level of their motor assistance.
-Most electric bikes can be found in one of the three classes listed below (unless your bike is special built, e.g, mountain e-bikes or converted from a regular bike).
+Most electric bikes can be found in one of the three classes listed below (unless your bike is specially built, e.g, mountain e-bike or converted from a regular bike).

 Electric bikes in class 1 are pedal-assisted only.
 The e-bike works by magnifying your input and there is no throttle.
 Once you reach 20 mph, the electric motor will shut off automatically.